TECA-IOT/Tinyfox/README.md

  - Arduino Leonardo – via hardwareserial and SoftwareSerial
  - ESP8266 – with the help of a softwareSerial
  - ESP32   – via Serial2 (Tx and Rx pins are configurable)
+ - Nucleo 64 STM32L476RG
- - BLuePill and other STM32 devices
+ - BluePill and other STM32 devices
  - many other boards should be compatible

 # API